 4.6 External Consulting Assistance and Expert Advice

 In carrying out any of its responsibilities under this Section 4, including the development of an information database, market monitoring indices and evaluation criteria, and the catalogs associated therewith, and in its analysis and ongoing evaluation of these catalogs and of the PX Rules under Section 4.3, the Compliance Unit may hire consulting assistance subject to the budgetary approval of the PX CEO and may seek such expert external advice as it believes necessary.
+We would oppose the ability of the PX to retain any consultant whose consulting activites include the marketing of energy, the direct supervision of any employee or employees whose duties include the marketing of energy or the bidding on or purchasing of power generating plants, the provision of consulting on such matters, or the direct supervision of any employee or employees whose duties include such matters or consulting.
+The same would true for persons on the Business Conduct Committee.
+Furthermore, with respect to the BCC, a disinterested person, in addition to the above restrictions, could not be a consultant to the PX.

 4.7 Cooperation with ISO Market Surveillance Unit and Committee